Skip to content

 ; => [3 2 1]

-Equivalent of (conj (conj (conj [] 3) 2) 1)
+The above is the equivalent of (conj (conj (conj [] 3) 2) 1)

-Annonymous Functionsλ︎
+Anonymous Functionsλ︎

-Use fn to create new functions that defines some behaviour. fn is referred to as an anonymous fuction as it has no external name to be referenced by and must be called within a list form.
+Use fn to create new functions that defines some behaviour. fn is referred to as an anonymous function as it has no external name to be referenced by and must be called within a list form.

 (fn hello [] "Hello World")